 That’s Facebook.
 Invite me to friend you; I’ll likely accept.
 It’s not that easy to grow Facebook and I’m not sure it’s worth the effort given that Facebook will start charging you.

 That’s YouTube.
 Just throw your videos up on a consistent basis along the same theme and with decent lighting, editing and music to grow your YouTube subscribers.
 It’s not easy to get YouTube subscribers.

 I want to share my photos and video.

-That’s Flickr, Instagram and Tumblr.
+That’s Flickr, Instagram, and Tumblr.
 It’s Vine too, in 6 seconds.
-SnapChat too.
-Of these platforms, I’d recommend going with Instragram.
+Snapchat too.
+Of these platforms, I’d recommend going with Instagram.
 That’s the one that’s growing the fastest where you are the most likely to find the people who actually buy books.